sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 * Equals to hyperdimensional vector in the mathematical sense
 * Presented by an ensemble of neurons in biology
 * The semantic space (hyperdimensional space) holds information features
-  * Needs enough dimesions for the overwhelming number of concepts in the world
+  * Needs enough dimensions for the overwhelming number of concepts in the world
 * Pointers = symbols = general concepts
   * Indirect addressing of complex information
   * Shallow and deep manipulation (dual coding theory)